TheReconPilot/picture-environment-latex/docs/picture-environment.md

 ### Defining Unit Length

 The first step is defining what 1 unit length means in our system. *1 unit* is an abstract idea of length.
-On the contrary, 1 cm, 1 mm, 1 inch, etc are all physical and concrete ideas of length which are well-defined.
+On the contrary, 1 cm, 1 mm, 1 inch, etc. are all physical and concrete ideas of length which are well-defined.